 In every industry, there’s a decision process for making larger scale purchases, and that’s something that must be understood before trying to approach this new market with old systems and practices.

 Someone skilled in selling into that market will ease your path and help you make progress far more quickly than you could on your own.

 When I became the CEO of a furniture web shopping portal, I had never been in the furniture industry.
 My first week on the job was spent in North Carolina at Market, which is a trade show for furniture manufacturers that opens several times a year.

 I had no idea who the major players were, what their problems were, what their dreams and aspirations could possibly be and how I can best serve them in my new role.
 When I asked about their business practices or how they viewed the technology we were presenting, their answers almost made no sense to me.

-Many were 3rd generation business owners, they have built and expanded manufacturing in the US for decades and were completely unconcerned with Asia as a competitor.
-Just 2 years later, the wholesale market was devastated by high quality, lower cost imports and that resulted in almost 1/4 of all U.S. manufacturers shutting down.
+Many were 3rd generation business owners, having built and expanded manufacturing in the US for decades and were completely unconcerned with Asia as a competitor.
+Just 2 years later, the wholesale market was devastated by high quality and lower cost imports, and that resulted in almost a quarter of all U.S. manufacturers shutting down.

 Most had no use for the Internet and many didn’t see the need for a website, let alone attracting customers from the web.
 Were they about to do it again?
 I needed specialized access or I could never have succeeded.

 If it weren’t for my partners who were brought up in the furniture industry, I never would have had a chance bringing our services to market.
 Like any vertical market, very specialized language, access and deep understanding of how they do business is essential to success.
 If you can get that access through a channel, then it may make sense to head in that direction.